MartinLoeper/KAMP-2.0/README.md

 ## Changelog
 - This fork brings Continuous Integration to KAMP and enables our partners to install the framework more easily.
+- KAMP Rule Language was added as a new feature

 ## Credits
 This project was structured according to [Vitruv](https://github.com/vitruv-tools/Vitruv).
 A big shout-out to HeikoKlare, max-kramer and all other colleagues of the [kit-sdq](https://github.com/kit-sdq) team for setting up all this Maven Tycho stuff on Travis.